ticker-es/broker-go/README.md

 Start a broker with `postgres` backend for storing Events but using `redis` for storing subscriptions:

-`ticker-broker ticker-broker server --event-store postgres --evt-postgres-url=<PG_URL> --sequence-store redis --seq-redis-url=<REDIS_URL>`
+`ticker-broker server --event-store postgres --evt-postgres-url=<PG_URL> --sequence-store redis --seq-redis-url=<REDIS_URL>`

 ## Development